oliverychen/oliverychen.github.io/index.md

 </script>

 <br>
 I read Engineering Science at the University of Oxford.
+I am an Honorary Research Fellow of University College London.

 <br>
 I work on research in statistics and neuroscience.
 With equal passion I write [*The Brain Whispers*](http://oliverychen.com/pages/blog/) blog, sharing some humble points on brain data science.

 <br>
-My previous training was in Cell and Developmental Biology (Visiting Lecturer, University College London), Psychology and Neuroscience (Yale), Biostatistics (Johns Hopkins), Theoretical Statistics (Northwestern), and Mathematical Statistics (Washington).
-Before that, I studied economics and finance in university.
+My training was in Cell and Developmental Biology (Visiting Lecturer, University College London), Psychology and Neuroscience (Yale), Biostatistics (Johns Hopkins), Theoretical Statistics (Northwestern), and Mathematical Statistics (Washington).
+I studied economics and finance in university.

 <br>
 In another life, I paint [watercolor and oil](http://oliverychen.com/pages/personal/).